Rufus For Real

 • Cayenne (optional) — Add a pinch for heat.

-• Sweet vs. Dill.
-Not a dill pickle juice fan?
-Use sweet pickle juice instead.
-(I’ll pretend I didn’t hear that, but yes — it works.)
-It gives the sauce a more nostalgic “drive-thru special sauce” vibe.
+• Sweet vs. Dill: Not a fan of dill?
+Swap the dill pickle juice for sweet pickle juice.
+It gives the sauce that nostalgic "drive-thru special sauce" vibe.

-• BBQ Twist.
-Serving this at a backyard cookout?
-Stir in a spoonful of your favorite BBQ sauce.
-It adds smoky depth, a little sweetness, and makes this sauce unreal with burgers or grilled chicken.
+• The BBQ Upgrade: Stir in a tablespoon of your favorite BBQ sauce.
+It adds a deep, smoky sweetness that is unreal on a burger or grilled chicken.

 French fries dipped in a tangy, creamy french fry sauce

-• Use dill pickle juice from the jar.
-It adds salt, acid, and flavor all at once.
-If you’re using sweet relish or no dill, add a tiny splash of vinegar to keep the sauce bright.
+• Use the Jar Juice: Dill pickle juice adds salt, acid, and flavor all at once.
+If you’re out, a tiny splash of white vinegar keeps the sauce bright.

 350